<function>

 and therefore the compiler can't infer a concrete type for y

 .
 However, no operation is involved at that point, as we're only performing an assignment.
-Since the only operation performed uses a barrier function, this lack of type information is inconsequential.
-However, since we're only performing an assignment at this point, the lack of type information is inconsequential.
-By introducing a barrier function, then the type instability is never impacting performance.
+Since the only operation performed uses a barrier function, the lack of type information is inconsequential.
+Overall, type instability is never impacting performance after introducing a barrier function.

 In contrast, the example below demonstrates that a barrier function may only alleviate type instability, rather than eliminate it entirely.
 In this scenario, the operation 2 * x[2]